ragnarlotus/vue-flux-docs/src/v6/components/vue-flux.md

 ::: warning

-I am using here the latest 2.6 vue syntax for slots, but if your Vue version is older check [Named-Slots](https://vuejs.org/v2/guide/components-slots.html#Named-Slots) to see how slots are used in previous versions.
+I am using the 2.6 vue syntax for slots, but if your Vue version is older check [Named-Slots](https://vuejs.org/v2/guide/components-slots.html#Named-Slots) to see how slots are used in previous versions.

 :::

 ### preloader

-Defined to hold the preloading functionality, which includes the spinner and transition when images change.
+Defined to hold the preloading functionality, which includes the spinner and transition when `images` attribute change.

 You can use the included [FluxPreloader](../complements/flux-preloader) complement.